Lucanar Stroke

 What is Aspiration?

-Aspiration means that food, drinks or even saliva can go down the wrong pipe towards the lungs instead of towards the stomach, potentially causing trouble breathing or a lung infection called pneumonia.
+Aspiration means that food, drinks or even saliva can go down the wrong pipe towards the lungs instead of towards the stomach, potentially causing trouble breathing or a lung infection called

 Aspiration occurs when the misrouted liquid or bits of food block air from getting into the lungs.